vachher-shruti/ai-business-analysis-project/README.md

 - Data-First Optimization
 - Outsourcing Operations

-Each alternative was assessed against key business criteria:
+The alternatives were assessed using key business criteria:

 - Scalability
 - Cost and Business Value